 - The probability law says that your pick will win sooner or later, there are only two possibilities after all.
 And when you win, you will win enough to cover all of your losses, because you kept doubling the bet amount.

 It is almost “guaranteed”, right?
 Martingale strategy is not exclusive to roulette: This progressive betting system can be used in any game.
 For example, there is a Martingale baccarat strategy.
 Some players use it even for blackjack and its variants (including Canadian Blackjack): There are some Spanish 21 (check Spanish 21 vs Blackjack to see the differences between the two games), and Spanish 21 card counting tactics out there that are based on the same progressive betting rules.
 In other words, gamblers use the Martingale system for any casino game out there because a) it is simple, and, b) it simply works.
 Come chose any game from our online casino games guide and try to see if the martingale system works for you or if you want, we have some roulette algorithms around if you want to be up to date.

-Well, no. Turns out, rising the bet size exponentially is not a good idea if you don’t have deep pockets.
+Well, no. Turns out, that raising the bet size exponentially is not a good idea if you don’t have deep pockets.
 And by deep, we mean really deep: Roulette Martingale requires a very big budget to work and even then, it is not that good.
-But we will explain this in more detail and answer does martingale work roulette question below.
-For now, let’s continue by analyzing the Martingale strategy roulette and give actual examples to it.
+But we will explain this in more detail and the answer does martingale work roulette question below.
+For now, let’s continue by analyzing the Martingale strategy roulette and give actual examples of it.

 Using Martingale Roulette Strategy: A Step-By-Step Guide